 Palantir has committed 45 engineers to a government data project designed to predict surges in NHS demand during the coronavirus crisis, NS Tech can reveal.

-The pledge is likely to cost the controversial data analysis firm around £88,000 a week in salaries alone, according to wage data that shows the company’s forward-deployed engineers earn an average of £102,000 a year in the UK.
+The pledge is likely to cost the controversial data analysis firm around £88,000 a week in salaries alone, according to our analysis of wage estimates.

 However, Palantir, which has committed nearly 10 per cent of its UK workforce to the project, is earning just £1 for the work, a source close to the project told NS Tech.

 The revelations are likely to prompt speculation about the company’s expectations of securing further work with the health service at the end of the project, and the lucrative revenue stream it could generate for the company.

 Co-founded by the early Facebook investor and Paypal co-founder Peter Thiel in 2003, Palantir has been considering how its software could support the NHS for at least two years.
 But the data project, first reported by the BBC last month, represents its first contract with the health service.

 The news of Palantir’s involvement in developing the Covid-19 Datastore, alongside Faculty, Amazon, Google and Microsoft, attracted criticism from privacy advocates when it leaked last month.
 But Matthew Gould, the chief executive of the health service’s transformation arm NHSX, has defended the work.